The word “fornication” derives from the Greek term

 Here is another example.
 “Friendship” with the world, in one sense, can be viewed as “adultery” (cf. Jas.
 4:4), but mere worldliness is not a cause for divorce and remarriage.

 Suppose a woman should claim: “My husband is a very worldly man.
 He gets drunk and gambles away his money.
 Friendship with the world is ‘adultery.’
 Therefore, I have just grounds for a divorce and remarriage.”

 Can we not see that the lady has pressed “adultery” into a mold never intended by the sacred writer?
 It is a mistake to take a figurative use of the word “adultery,” and import it into a text that discusses a literal relationship.

-If one were to frame the type of argument as that just under review with reference to Matthew 5:28 and press metaphorical language into literalism, he would be forced to contend that the person who fornicates with a prostitute and thus has become “one” with her in that act (1 Cor.
+If one was to frame the type of argument as that just under review with reference to Matthew 5:28 and press metaphorical language into literalism, he would be forced to contend that the person who fornicates with a prostitute and thus has become “one” with her in that act (1 Cor.
 6:16) is “married to” the immoral person, and must remain in that union.

 Incredibly, a few inept students have attempted to sustain this ludicrous position!
 But such is absolutely untenable.